Center for Healthy Aging and Wellness

 Our goal is to provide you with individualized, compassionate care and help you live a healthy, productive life by improving or maintaining your well-being, comfort, and quality of life.

-To learn more about the Center for Healthy Aging and Wellness visit our main page
+To learn more about the Center for Healthy Aging and Wellness visit our main page.

 Clinics

 Substance use disorders are chronic diseases, like diabetes or high blood pressure.
-A person with a substance use disorder can regain a healthy and productive life with treatment.
+A person with substance use disorder can regain a healthy and productive life with treatment.

 At the SIU Center for Healthy Aging and Wellness, restorative medicine is an umbrella term that encompasses all fields of medicine that work with the body's physiology and innate ability to heal in order to restore function and help prevent and treat diseases.